Echo Music Prize: Echo Klassik

 Following its first edition as a separate event in Cologne in 1994, the Echo Klassik has been held in the Semperoper in Dresden in 1996 and 2009, in Dortmund in 2003, in Gasteig in Munich from 2004 to 2008 and in 2014.
 In 2010 it was held in Essen.
 From 2011 until 2016 the award show was held in Berlin's Konzerthaus - only shortly intermitted in 2014.
 In 2017, the Echo Klassik took place in Hamburg's newly opened Elbphilharmonie.

 Echo Jazz

-Since 2010, the Echo Jazz awards have been given in thirty categories, including ensemble of the year, male and female singer of the year, record label, and lifetime achievement.
+After 2010, the Echo Jazz awards were given in thirty categories, including ensemble of the year, male and female singer of the year, record label, and lifetime achievement.
 In 2012 the criteria for entry included album release date and "two outstanding reviews from music journalists."
 Conductor Claus Ogermann was given the ECHO Jazz Lifetime Achievement Award in 2012.
 Awards are decided by a twelve-member jury based on critical and commercial appeal.